sahu-adarsh/docker-k8s-lp/ml-pharma/README.md

 - **Response Time > 2s**: Add more replicas

 ### Cost Optimization
-- Use HPA for automatic scaling
 - Monitor resource utilization
 - Optimize container resource requests/limits

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 🆘 Support

-For questions or issues:
-- Check the troubleshooting section
-- Review application logs
-- Contact the development team

----

-**Built with ❤️ for pharmaceutical AI applications**